stripe/stripe-ios/MIGRATING.md

 ## Migration Guides

+### Migrating from versions < 17.0.0
+* The API version has been updated from 2015-10-12 to 2019-05-16.
+CHANGELOG.md has details on the changes made.
+In general, your backend Stripe API version should be sufficiently decoupled from the SDK's so that keeping their versions in sync is not required.
+See https://stripe.com/docs/upgrades on how to update other parts of your integration, like webhooks.

 ### Migrating from versions < 16.0.0
 * The following have been migrated from Source/Token to PaymentMethod.
 If you have integrated with any of these things, you must also migrate to PaymentMethod and the Payment Intent API.
 See https://stripe.com/docs/payments/payment-methods#transitioning.
 See CHANGELOG.md for more details.
   * UI components